 Configuration mode is intended to setup the device over the wireless link.
 Entering configuration mode was already explained in the section “mode selection procedure”.
 User can also setup X-bee communication and networking parameters using this mode via PC.
 Note that settings only take effect after reset and are stored inside the device.

-In configuration mode, the device sets its X-bee pan id to 7BCD (ASCII).
-Also, the destination address used by the sensor is broadcast (0000FFFF).
+In configuration mode, the device sets its X-bee pan id to 7BCD (Hex).
+Also, the destination address used by the sensor is extracted from the incoming packet (source address).
 This ensures that once you put a device in configuration mode you just need to change the PAN ID of your Zigmo to match with sensor and start configuring your device.
 You can change the PAN ID of your Zigmo using XCTU from Digi.
 If you use our LabVIEW utility, it will automatically change Zigmo PAN ID once you open the configuration window.
 When you exit this window your PAN ID will be restored to old value.

 A standard configuration packet and its fields are explained in Figure 15.
 Its possible responses are also shown.
 The commands supported by this sensor are shown in Table 4, these can be used in the Parameters field of Payload section.
 The sensor responds to these commands with an acknowledgement if the process completed successfully or with an error if it failed to setup a parameter.
 The respective Data and Reserve section length and values are shown in Table 5 for the case of acknowledgement.
 In the case of error, the reserved section will be fixed and not used, while the Error number byte will determine the type of error returned.
 These errors are mentioned in Table 6.